webteckie/iJupyterNotebooks/README.md

 # Jupyter Notebooks Setup
 It is recommended that VS Code be used to work with this repo.
 As such you should be comfortable with VS Code and be able to install extensions.
+You should also be familiar with Docker Desktop and Powershell.
 For this repo you need to install the following extensions:

     - Docker Desktop
     - Python 3